New Year Offer Ultimate Budget & Net Worth Tracker Bundle

 • Unexpected costs

-Don’t forget to factor in inflation and rising healthcare costs over time.
-The Retirement Financial Planning & Projections Spreadsheet from FinancialAha is an excellent tool to help you forecast expenses, visualize income sources, and test different retirement age scenarios.
+Inflation affects all of these, and healthcare costs in particular have historically risen faster than general inflation.
+The Retirement Financial Planning Spreadsheet from FinancialAha can help you forecast expenses, visualize income sources, and test different retirement age scenarios with these factors built in.

 • Superannuation or 401(k)